 “See that, Kev?”
 Leshawn said.
 “It’s always like that with those guys.
 They love to argue and fight with each other, but they always show they’re best friends.
 I guess that’s because they’re twins.”

 With eleven guys the pool was definitely full of male hormones.
 As a result, some of the guys decided it would be fun to do a bit of dunk-and-cover and surprise the others.
 Kevin put a stop to it by suggesting they play water polo.
-Because the pool wasn’t a standard competitive pool that wouldn’t have a shallow end, they made it a single-end game.
+Because the pool wasn’t a standard competitive pool — which wouldn’t have a shallow end — they made it a single-end game.
 Leshawn pulled out a water polo net and installed it at the deep end.
-They decided teams of four players each, alternating which team would be on offense, and the game got under way.
+They decided to have teams of four players each, alternating which team would be on offense, and the game got under way.

 So everyone would have a chance to participate, players would be rotated off each team.
-They had a great time, and even those whose skills weren’t as good as the others had a lot of fun.
+They had a great time, and everyone — including those whose skills weren’t as good as the others — had a lot of fun.